zytedata/openvscode-server/development.md

 ### Bundling

-Run `yarn gulp server-min` to create production-ready distributable from sources.
-After the build is finished, you will be able to find following folders next to the project directory:
+Run `yarn gulp vscode-reh-web-linux-x64-min` to create production-ready distributable from sources.
+After the build is finished, you will be able to find the `vscode-reh-web-linux-x64` folder next to the repository folder (one level up from where you executed the command).
+In this folder
-- `server-pkg-web` contains the web workbench static resources,
-- `server-pkg-server` contains the headless remote server with the remote CLI,
-- `serfver-pkg` contains everything together to be distributed standalone.

-You can find gulp bundling tasks [here](https://github.com/gitpod-io/openvscode-server/blob/main/build/gulpfile.server.js).
+#### Different platforms and CPU architectures

+If you want to have distributables for more types of hardware and operating systems, your folder names and the main command for compiling will change.
+You can find all of the gulp bundling tasks [here](https://github.com/gitpod-io/openvscode-server/blob/main/build/gulpfile.js) and if you execute `yarn gulp --tasks | grep "vscode-reh-web"` you will get all of the different distribution targets available (the options here are also the corresponding commands for bundling, which you need to prefix with `yarn gulp` in the terminal).

 ### Updating VS Code